loanmarket/career-ladder/Cloud.md

 - Other team members genuinely want me on their team.
 - I am ready to receive feedback from my peers about how I can improve.
 - I am learning I cannot go dark.
 My team needs to know what I am doing and when I am stuck.
-- Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
+- Even when I disagree with something I continue to work enthusiastically, learning from the others in my team.
 - My contributions to team discussions are net-positive, informative and helpful.

 ---